Co-Parenting as a Team

 Parenting is full of decisions you’ll have to make with your ex, whether you like each other or not.
 Cooperating and communicating without blow-ups or bickering makes decision-making far easier on everybody.
 If you aim for consistency, geniality, and teamwork with your ex, the details of child-rearing decisions tend to fall into place.

 Aim for consistency

 It’s healthy for children to be exposed to different perspectives and to learn to be flexible, but they also need to know they’re living under the same basic set of expectations and rules at each home.
 Aiming for consistency between your home and your ex’s avoids confusion for your children..

 Rules.
 Rules don’t have to be exactly the same between two households, but if you and your ex-spouse establish generally consistent guidelines, your kids won’t be confused or have to bounce back and forth between two radically different disciplinary environments.
-Important lifestyle rules like homework issues, curfews, and off-limit activities should be followed in both households.
+Important lifestyle rules like homework issues, curfews, and off-limit activities should be followed in both households as much as possible.

 Discipline.
 Try to follow similar systems of consequences for broken rules, even if the infraction didn’t happen under your roof.
 So, if your kids have lost TV privileges while at your ex’s house, follow through with the restriction.
 The same can be done for rewarding good behavior.

 Schedule.
 Where you can, aim for some consistency in your children’s schedules which is important.
 Making meals, homework, organizing their bedroom and bedtimes similar can go a long way toward your child’s adjustment to having two homes.